Twintails/react-cards/README.md

 1. Include steps to reproduce

-1. A Debug or stacktrace pasted in 'should' contain the first line or so which should realate to the item in question. (please don't paste spaghetti)
+1. A Debug or stacktrace pasted in 'should' contain the first line or so which should relate to the item in question. (please don't paste spaghetti)